dbekat/clearing-efficacy/README.md

 ### (Optional) Step 4
 #### Set up your repo to run on Binder

 [Binder](https://mybinder.org/) is a really nice way to allow people to run your Jupyter notebooks directly from GitHub - just [follow this handy guide from the Turing Institute](https://the-turing-way.netlify.app/communication/binder/zero-to-binder.html) to get your repo set up.
-To run the code in this template repo on Binder, click [here](https://mybinder.org/v2/gh/FrancisCrickInstitute/CALM_Template/HEAD?labpath=blob%2Fmain%2Fsegment_image.ipynb).